tytydraco/yessleep/out/I_work_as_a_911_operator_Its_been_36_hour_since_I_got_that_first_call_about_a_sleepwalking_man.md

 “Sharon, I hear you.
 I will dispatch police right away.
 But first, what exactly do you mean “down”?”

 “Stabbed.
 Dead.
 I don’t know.
 It was a patient.
 She was asleep, then she just got up.
-She took out her IV and just started wandering.
+She took out her catheter and just started wandering.
 I tried to stop herself myself, but… I couldn’t.
 It was – it was like she wasn’t even there.
 Like she was sleepwalking.
 So I had security try to bring her back and, oh god… she stabbed him.
-Stabbed him with her own IV.
+Stabbed him with a damn 14 gauge piercing needle.
 Oh Jesus, oh god, there’s another one.”

 “Sharon, another what?”